-The mission of the Administrative Program is to help the Department fulfill its mission.
-As the policy branch of the Department, the Administrative Program will facilitate achievement of the department's objectives for environmental improvements by working and coordinating with the other program offices.
+The mission of the Administrative Program is to ensure the Department meets its performance and policy objectives by working with the other program offices.

 - The Department of Environmental Quality is an assertive proponent of a clean and healthy environment, accomplishing its mission through regulatory and non-regulatory means to achieve a balance that sacrifices neither economic growth nor environmental protection. - Decisions made by the Department of Environmental Quality are open, fair, consistent, and based on comprehensive scientific information applied in accordance with the law. - The Department of Environmental Quality encourages stakeholder and public participation in consideration of environmental issues. - The Department of Environmental Quality emphasizes and supports innovative and effective programs including but not limited to Pollution Prevention, waste minimization, recycling and regulatory flexibility. - The Department of Environmental Quality promotes environmental awareness through education. - The Department of Environmental Quality supports enhanced customer service, outreach and small business assistance.